Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Background

-The training of a neural network that implements this gating mechanism is performed as follows.
-At each input pattern in the mini-batch, a random set of neurons is switched off and a regular forward pass and a backward pass are performed.
-During the backward pass, the weights of the network are updated.
-This process continues until the end of the training phase.
-The effect of this double learning process is that during the training process the number of neurons actively contributing to the learning process is, on average, progressively decreasing due to the gates actively muting neurons epoch by epoch.
-This means that at the end of the training, only a subset of neurons are actually responsible of the generalisation capabilities of the network.
-However, although the use of this technique allows to obtain a compressed version of the initial network maintaining almost the same generalisation performance, it is fundamental to point out that, during the training, such compression is just virtual.
-In fact, according to the gating mechanism described so far, the number of active neurons decreases only on average, meaning that in practice the neurons switched off in one epoch, might return active during the next one and they are not removed from the network.
+Summarising, according to SP, each neuron (or a weight) is associated with a gate ($\bs{z}$) that is active (i.e., $\bs{z}>0$) with a probability controlled by the parameter $\phi$.
+The value of $\phi$ varies during training according to the learning process.
+Precisely, they are trainable parameters like the weights of the NN, and they get updated through backpropagation.
+The concrete effect of the gates is to modulate the output of the corresponding neurons (or weights), similarly to what happens with Dropout~\cite{Gal2015} but with the difference that the activation probability is part of the training and a gate can take values in the range $[0,1]$.
+In this way, during training, the neurons that contribute the most to the generalization capabilities of the NN will have a higher probability of remaining active, i.e., their parameter $\phi$ grows towards 1, while the activation probability of those that are considered ``redundant'' will decrease towards 0.
+However, although the use of this technique allows obtaining a compressed version of the initial network maintaining almost the same generalization performance, it is fundamental to point out that, during the training, such compression is just virtual.
+In fact, according to the gating mechanism, the number of active neurons decreases only on average, meaning that in practice, the neurons switched off in one epoch might return active during the next one and are not removed from the network.

 This characteristic represents a major shortcoming for our purposes of devising a learning solution suitable for training models with limited memory footprints.